 Everything You Need to Know About Work-Study Jobs in College

 Every possible option should be considered when organizing college funds.
 At Going Merry you can look at the different ways you are paying for college using our MerryBudget financial planning tool.
-Exploring work-study means finding one more way to lessen the amount of money you need to borrow.
+Exploring work-study jobs means finding one more way to lessen the amount of money you need to borrow.
 Higher education is already expensive.
 Finding money you don’t need to pay back is the best kind of money!

-Work-study is available to undergraduate, graduate, and professional students.
+Work-study jobs are available to undergraduate, graduate, and professional students.
 Students may be full-time or part-time.
 Most work-study programs operate in the same way by supplying aid to financially eligible students.
 Otherwise, colleges and universities may have other criteria or restrictions for work-study.
 It is important to speak with your school about details specific to their work-study program, such as a minimum GPA.

 This is especially true for international students.
 Typically, international students do not qualify for work-study, but check with your school for detailed information.